-Attachment 5 Policy on Fraud Fontys International Business School
+Attachment 5 Policy on Fraud Fontys International Business School1

-As of 1 September, 2010 the "WHW" ("wet hoger onderwijs"/law on higher education) provides the possibility to cancel the enrolment of a student in case of severe fraud.
+As of 1 September, 2010 the "WHW" ("wet hoger onderwijs"/law on higher education article 7.12b) provides the possibility to cancel the enrolment of a student in case of severe fraud (see also article 10.5 of the Students' Charter).
 In order to impose such a serious penalty it is important that the organisation has a policy on fraud that stipulates what is being considered as fraud, the procedure if fraud is suspected and which penalties can be imposed.